Reinsurance Pools

 If the BoM observes that a cyclone exists, and is likely to affect any part of Australia, it must notify ARPC regarding the cyclone within 24 hours of first making this observation.

-ARPC must make a subsequent declaration to note the end of a cyclone event, relying on the BoM’s advice that the cyclone has ended.
+ARPC must make a subsequent declaration to note the end of a cyclone event, relying on the BoM’s notification that the cyclone has ended.
 The cyclone event, and with it the claims period, will conclude 48 hours after the cyclone ends.

-If the cyclone was declared to have ended, but then, based on the BoM’s advice, the cyclone re-intensifies, ARPC must declare a new cyclone event, for the same named cyclone (with a new event code for the purposes of the cyclone pool).
+If the cyclone was declared to have ended, but then, based on the BoM’s notification, the cyclone re-intensifies, ARPC must declare a new cyclone event, for the same named cyclone (with a new event code for the purposes of the cyclone pool).

 What is a cyclone?